[Skip to Content]

 I received a denial letter, what do I do next?

 If you are denied due to income, criminal history, or are currently on a ban or owe a debt, you will receive a denial packet in the mail.
 With the denial packet, you are given 10 calendar days from the date of the packet to request an informal review.
 An informal review request is provided in the packet.
 You must complete this request and have it submitted to the HASA by the specified deadline.
-Failure to request the informal hearing will result in your application being removed from the waiting list.
+Failure to request the informal review will result in your application being removed from the waiting list.
 You would then have to reapply.

 I received an appointment letter to attend the Certification Briefing, what do I do next?